About the Seattle Office of Emergency Management

 Organizing City Response

-We want to ensure the City operates as effectively as possible after a disaster to minimize the time the public has to exercise its self-reliance.
+We want to ensure the City of Seattle operates as effectively as possible after a disaster to minimize the time the public has to exercise its self-reliance.
 Accomplishing this task requires a huge amount of work before a disaster strikes.
-Our office writes the City's disater plan, coordinates training and exercises and maintains the City's Emergency Operations Center.
-Our office's job is not to lead the City's response, but rather to support the agencies and elected officials that do.
+Our office writes the City's disaster plan, coordinates training and exercises and maintains the city's emergency operations center.
+Our office's job is not to lead the city's response, but rather to support the agencies and elected officials that do.